croptofit/crop-dimension-db/README.md

 # Database of Common Crop Dimensions
-CropToFit is an online tool to scale and crop an image to specific dimensions.
+[CropToFit](http://www.croptofit.com) is an online tool to scale and crop an image to specific dimensions.

 Below is a database of commond crop dimensions:

-Note that you can click on any link to open the CropToFit tool with the dimensions preset.
+Note that you can click on any dimension in the tables below to open the CropToFit tool with those dimensions preset.

 ## Ad Networks: